besure94/Trivia-Game/README.md

 # Trivia!

-#### An application that allows a user to search for a trivia question by topic, and guess the answer.
+#### An application that allows a user to search for a trivia question by topic, and guess the answers.

 #### By Brian Scherner